Phantom Periods and Endometriosis

 What should I do if I experience phantom periods?

 It is not uncommon to miss a period or two and experience phantom periods.
-If this continues beyond several cycles, you should consult your doctor as there are many reasons that can be treated for this.
+If this continues beyond several cycles, you should consult your doctor, as many reasons that can be treated for this.

 Laparoscopic deep excision surgery is the gold standard for the complete removal of all endometriosis lesions.
 Our patented Aqua Blue Contrast(TM) and cold excision techniques can even remove deeper lesions and scar tissue to achieve complete symptom relief and reduce phantom period episodes.